John Shaw Billings

-Early life
+Early life and education

-John Shaw Billings was born on April 12, 1838 in Allensville, Switzerland County in Indiana.
-In the century before, his father's family moved to Syracuse, New York after leaving England in 1654.
-His father was born in Saratoga, New York and was kin of William Billings.
+Billings was born on April 12, 1838, in Allensville, Indiana.
+In the century before, his father's family moved to Syracuse, New York, after leaving England in 1654.
+His father was born in Saratoga, New York, and was kin of William Billings.
 Billings' mother, Abby Shaw Billings, was born in Raynham, Massachusetts.
-In 1843, Billings' family moved to Rhode Island and later returned to Allensville, Indiana in 1848 due to the father's relocation of career as a postmaster.
+In 1843, Billings' family moved to Rhode Island, but in 1848 returned to Allensville, Indiana due to his father's relocation as a postmaster.

 During his childhood, Billings received education in both Providence, Rhode Island and Indiana.
 He inherited his mother's love for reading and learned Latin and Greek.
 Due to his love for learning and education, he agreed to renounce any inheritance if his father allowed him to attend college.
 In 1852, at the age of fourteen, Billings entered Miami University in Oxford, Ohio.
 Through his five years at the university, he spent most of his time reading in the library.
 In 1857, Billings graduated from Miami University second in his class and was admitted a year later to Cincinnati's Medical College of Ohio, today the University of Cincinnati College of Medicine.
 Billings received his medical degree in 1860.
-His thesis on "The Surgical Treatment of Epilepsy" drew attention from the faculty as it provided accurate indications of the operations implemented at the time.
+His thesis, The Surgical Treatment of Epilepsy, drew attention from the faculty as an accurate description of the operations implemented at the time.

-Civil War medical career
+Career

-Settling in Cincinnati, Billings decided to continue surgical practice.
+Billings relocated to Cincinnati, where he began a surgical practice.
 Hoping to improve hospital service on the battlefield, he became the anatomy demonstrator at the Cincinnati's Medical College.
 However, in 1861, he declined an offer to become a surgeon assistant.
 Instead in 1861, Billings went in for an examination for the regular army, becoming first of his class.
-However, no vacant spots were available in the regular corps, so he was appointed to be an assistant surgeon in Union Hospital in Georgetown.
-The year after, on April 16, Billings was commissioned first lieutenant, and then took charge of Cliffburne Hospital's development in Georgetown as Union Hospital's operations relocated to Cliffburne.
+However, no vacant spots were available in the regular corps, so he was appointed to be an assistant surgeon in Union Hospital in Georgetown in Washington, D.C.
+The year after, on April 16, Billings was commissioned first lieutenant, and then took charge of Cliffburne Hospital's development in Georgetown after Union Hospital's operations relocated to Cliffburne.
 In August of that year, he was transferred to Satterlee General Hospital, a new hospital in West Philadelphia.

-After serving as the Executive Officer at the hospital for several months, he was directed to the Army of the Potomac in March 1863 and was assigned to Sykes' Division of Meade's Corps in the 11th Infantry.
+After serving as the executive officer at the hospital for several months, he was directed to the Army of the Potomac in March 1863 and was assigned to Sykes' Division of Meade's Corps in the 11th Infantry Regiment.